kb5466/kb546-CS388-001/README.md

    [X]First pokemon interaction
     -   lets players interact and choose different pokemons
-    -   places them as a buddy pokemon
+    -   save pokemon to database
    [X]Interacting with wild pokemons
-    -   randomized pokemon that can interact with either fight or catch [X]Caught pokemons
+    -   randomized pokemon that can interact with either fight or catch
+    - randomized pokemons from local database

+  [X]Caught pokemons
-    - Pokemons caught would be saved and displayed [X]Pokemon detail view
+    - Pokemons caught would be saved and displayed
+    - displayed in recycler view

+  [X]Pokemon detail view
    - pokemon would have their picture
-   - pokemon description
+   - pokemon stats
-   - moves they have
+   - type
+   - encounter date

 ### **Flow Navigation** (Screen to Screen)